 A more difficult question is whether $\vec{u}(\vec{w})$ depends on the initial condition $\vec{u}(t_0)$, and since we have set x_0 to 0, implicitly on the starting time t_0 .
-One expects (see next Section how it occurs) that the dependence of $\vec{u}(\vec{w})$ on t_0 disappears in the limit of $t_0 \rightarrow -\infty$, and this is the limit we are interested in.
-This could be checked, similar to the exact sampling method, see e.g. [65], by starting at time t_0 , and checking that at the time of interest t, all trajectories from all possible initial conditions have converged towards a single one.
+One expects (see next section for how it occurs) that the dependence of $\vec{u}(\vec{w})$ on t_0 disappears in the limit of $t_0 \rightarrow -\infty$, and this is the limit we are interested in.
+This could be checked, similar to the exact sampling method, see, e.g., [86], by starting at time t_0 , and checking that at the time of interest t, all trajectories from all possible initial conditions have converged towards a single one.
 If not, one starts at an earlier time t{-1} , and checks again, repeating this procedure until all trajectories have converged.
 This defines a function $\vec{u}(\vec{w})$, which is now independent of the initial time and conditions.
-In the next section it will be checked numerically that for a particle driven through a two dimensional bounded random energy landscape, all trajectories indeed converge, see figure 21.
-It is also found there that the so-called no crossing property (Middleton theorem [58]) does not hold for N = 2: although violations appear to be rare there are some instances of two trajectories splitting up.
+In the next section it will be checked numerically that for a particle driven through a twodimensional bounded random-energy landscape, all trajectories indeed converge, see Figs. 21 and 22.
+It is also found there that the so-called no crossing property (Middleton theorem [87]) does not hold for N=2: although violations appear to be rare there are some instances of two trajectories splitting up.
 This results from a second particle (more properly, a second trajectory of the same particle with a different initial condition) arriving at a later time on the same site: it then feels a stronger drive from the parabola and may jump forward and pass the first particle.
-An example is shown in figure 21.
+An example is shown in Fig. 21.